Skip to main content

 3Rs prize

-International 3Rs prize
+International 3Rs Prize

-An annual prize awarded for a paper that describes outstanding and original work that has or could have major impacts on the replacement, reduction or refinement of the use of animals in research.
+An annual Prize awarded for a paper that describes outstanding and original work that has or could have major impacts on the replacement, reduction or refinement of the use of animals in research.

 Tonsil

 Have you published a paper that describes outstanding and original work that has or could have major impacts on the replacement, reduction or refinement of the use of animals in research?
-If so, then you should apply for the annual NC3Rs prize which is co-funded by GSK to recognise a paper published in the last three years with demonstrable 3Rs impacts.
+If so, then you should apply for the annual NC3Rs 3Rs Prize which is co-funded by GSK to recognise a paper published in the last three years with demonstrable 3Rs impacts.

 This prestigious award consists of a £28k prize grant and a £2k personal award.
 A £20k contribution is provided by GSK with all remaining funds, including the personal award made by the NC3Rs.